 Size, budget, and features: What to look for?

 If you're using FL Studio as your primary DAW, there are a few assumptions I can safely make about you:

 - You work primarily in genres that use clips and loops, such as hip-hop and EDM

 - You use FL Studio's powerful step sequencer extensively

 - Although it's not always true, there is a chance you're working with a smaller budget

 Although you can technically use it that way, FL Studio isn't really designed to work with a huge number of audio tracks.
 You won't find a lot of professional studios using it t record hundreds of takes of dozens of audio tracks to say, record a rock band.
-Most professional producers prefer Pro Tools for it, simply because of how dominant it is in studios.
+Most professional electronic music producers prefer Pro Tools for it, simply because of how dominant it is in studios.

 Given these constraints, what should you look for in a FL Studio?
 What features would work best with your workflow?